 Real Estate Prices

-The cost of housing is also typically higher on the East Coast than on the West Coast.
+Generally speaking—the cost of housing is also higher on the East Coast than on the West Coast.
 This is because land is more scarce on the densely-populated East Coast, which makes it more expensive.

 There are many job opportunities on both the West Coast and East Coast, but there are some key differences between the two regions.